ramteid/omni/docs/docs/deployment/production-setup.md

 #!/bin/bash
 # update-script.sh

-cd /opt/clio
+cd /opt/omni

 # Pull latest code
 git pull origin main

 # Rebuild and restart services one by one
-services=("clio-web" "clio-searcher" "clio-indexer" "clio-ai")
+services=("omni-web" "omni-searcher" "omni-indexer" "omni-ai")

 for service in "${services[@]}"; do
     echo "Updating $service..."